MACNOMS

 MACNOMS collects flight track data through a multi-sensor surveillance data feed available for the U.S. National Airspace System.
 The data feed is a fusion of multiple data collection services, including data from a privately-owned network of Automatic Dependent Surveillance-Broadcast (ADS-B) sensors, FAA en route and terminal secondary surveillance data, FAA Airport Surface Detection Equipment Model X (ASDE-X) data, FAA Wide Area Multilateration (WAM) data, and FAA flight plan data.

 The MAC has an agreement with an external secure data-handler to provide the merged data feed for flights operating within a 40-mile area around the Minneapolis-St. Paul International Airport (MSP) and extending to a height of 20,000 feet.
 This surveillance area covers all seven MAC-owned airports.
 The data-handler provides the MAC with a nightly file of the previous day's flight data as well as a real-time feed that is updated every second.
-This allows for a "near-real-time" streaming flight tracking capability on the macnoise.com FlightTracker application.
-The MAC is required by law to delay showing real-time flight data for at least 1 minute.
+This allows for a "near-real-time" streaming flight tracking capability on the MAC FlightTracker application (macnoms.com).
+The MAC is required by law to delay showing real-time flight data for 1 minute.

 The technology being used to collect and process flight data provides a high level of accuracy, quick data update rates, expansive coverage and superb reliability when compared to traditional flight tracking systems.